-On this page you are going to learn how to use and display Ad Groups.
+You will learn how to use and display Ad Groups on this page.

 Ad groups are for ads what categories and tags are for posts.
-They can be created either on the edit screen of an ad using the Ad New Ad Group button or when visiting the Ad Groups menu.
+You can create them on the edit screen of an ad using the Ad New Ad Group button.

-All the other information about the ad group, e.g. the group type or the number of ads to display can only be selected on the group overview page.
+But all the other information about the ad group, e.g., the group type or the number of ads to display, can you only select on the group overview page (Advanced Ads > Groups & Rotation).

 Ad Group Types

-- Ordered Ads: displays the ads in the order set by the ad weight option.
-See an example below.
+Display the ads in the order set by the ad weight option.

 Some use cases for the Random Ads ad type: